Skip to content

 When using --routing-policy weighted, the --routing-scorers flag configures which scorers are used and their relative weights:

-Available scorers: prefix-affinity, precise-prefix-cache, no-hit-lru, queue-depth, kv-utilization, load-balance.
+Available scorers: prefix-affinity, precise-prefix-cache, no-hit-lru, queue-depth, kv-utilization, load-balance, active-requests, running-requests, load-aware.

 See Cluster Architecture: Scorer Composition for details on each scorer.